pierrefayet/Todo/README.md

 If you have questions or need help getting started, feel free to create an issue in the repository or contact me.

 We look forward to seeing your contributions!
+### Contributing

+For more information on how to contribute to this project, please consult our [contribution guide](CONTRIBUTING.md)

 ## Authors